 - If you’re creating a website for your portfolio, make sure it’s easy to navigate.

-- Add a brief explanation of how it connects to the skills and accomplishments you’ve listed in your resumé.
+Label each item with a brief explanation of how it connects to the skills and accomplishments you have listed in your resumé.

 4. Keep your portfolio up to date

 Creating a portfolio is an ongoing process.
-Get into the habit of documenting and collecting work you’re proud of once it’s completed.
+Get into the habit of documenting and collecting work you are proud of once it’s completed.
 If you have a regular performance review with your employer, that would also be a good time to update your portfolio and master resumé.

-As you update your achievements, you’ll review the skills you’re building.
-You’ll also be ready for a last–minute interview or any other opportunity where you want to show your skills or accomplishments.
+As you update your achievements, you are also reviewing the skills you’re building.
+This helps you be ready for a last-minute interview or any other opportunity where you want to show your skills or accomplishments.

-Whether or not you use a portfolio depends on the type of position you’re interviewing for.
+Whether or not you use a portfolio depends on the type of position you are interviewing for.

 If you’re not sure whether to bring your portfolio to an interview, ask the employer.
 For an entry-level position or one that requires few technical skills, you probably won’t need to bring your portfolio.
-But if you think your portfolio can convince the employer that you’re qualified for the job, it doesn’t hurt to ask if they’d be willing to see it.
+But if you think your portfolio can convince the employer that you are qualified for the job, it doesn’t hurt to ask if they would be willing to see it.

-- Be sure to tailor your portfolio to showcase the specific skills the employer is looking for.
+- Be sure to tailor it to showcase the specific skills the employer is looking for.

 - If your master portfolio is in hard copy, make copies of the items that apply to your interview and put them into a smaller binder to create a tailored mini portfolio.

-- If you plan to leave your portfolio with the employer after an interview, be sure the binder you leave doesn’t include any original versions of your work.
+- If you plan to leave your portfolio with the employer after an interview, be sure the binder you leave does not include any original versions of your work.

-- If your master portfolio is digital, save your original, then make a copy of it and delete from the copy anything that isn’t relevant to the position.
+- If your master portfolio is digital, save your original, then make a copy of it and delete from the copy anything that is not relevant to the position.

-If you’re planning to use a portfolio in an interview, let the employer know.
+If you are planning to use a portfolio in an interview, let the employer know: